deployKF/website/content/guides/getting-started.md

     !!! step "Step 3 - Configure Values"

         deployKF is configured by [centralized values](./values.md) which define the desired state of the platform:

         - Learn about common configuration tasks in the [:star: __Configure deployKF__ :star:](./configs.md) guide.
         - If you use an ArgoCD "management cluster" pattern, see the [off-cluster ArgoCD](./dependencies/argocd.md#can-i-use-an-off-cluster-argocd) guide.

         ---

-        Each version of deployKF has [sample values](./values.md#sample-values) with all supported [ML & Data tools](../reference/tools.md#tool-index) enabled, along with some sensible security defaults.
-        We recommend using these samples as a base for your custom values.

-        ---